 Designed with multiple probes for monitoring the internal grill temperature, meat temperatures, some are even equipped with blower devices which assist in controlling the internal temperature of a grill – all from your smart phone.
-See the winners from our Wi-Fi devices.
+See the winners from our Wi-Fi Devices for BBQ & Smokers.

 Smoking Meat Geek Reviews - by Top Geek, Jacob Cordero